top of page

 Your air conditioning has been in hibernation all winter.
 Replace filters, clean vents, and consider a professional tune-up.
 A well-maintained HVAC system not only keeps you cool but also passes inspection with flying colors.

-4. Seal Gaps to Keep Pests Out (and Your Energy In)
+4. Seal Gaps to Keep Pests Out and heat In

 Minnesota’s warming weather brings out pests.
 Inspect windows, doors, and foundations for cracks.
 Use caulk or weather-stripping to seal them.
-Keeping pests out is a small step that makes a big difference during an inspection by Northway Home Inspection.
+Keeping pests out and heat in is a small step that makes a big difference.

 5. Power Wash for Curb Appeal and a Cleaner Inspection

-Power washing your siding, deck, and driveway removes mold and grime, boosting curb appeal and preventing decay.
+Power washing your siding, deck, and driveway removes mildew and grime, boosting curb appeal and preventing decay.
 A clean exterior not only looks great but also helps inspectors spot potential issues more easily.

 6. Test your sump pump